zephyrproject-rtos/zephyr/doc/hardware/porting/board_porting.rst

   defconfig which is only used for the board and SOC / variants identified by ``<board>_<qualifiers>``.

-- :file:`<board>_<revision>_defconfig`: a specific revision defconfig which is used for the board regardless of the SOC / variants.

 - :file:`<board>_<qualifiers>_<revision>.overlay`: a specific revision dts
   overlay which is only used for the board and SOC / variants identified by ``<board>_<qualifiers>``.

-- :file:`<board>_<revision>.overlay`: a specific revision dts overlay which is used for the board regardless of the SOC / variants.

-This split allows boards with multiple SoCs, multi-core SoCs, or variants to place common revision adjustments which apply to all SoCs and variants in a single file, while still providing the ability to place SoC or variant specific adjustments in a dedicated revision file.

 Using the ``plank`` board from previous sections, then we could have the following revision adjustments: